-Analysis finds vitamin D potency varies widely in dietary supplementsFebruary 11th, 2013 in Health /
+Analysis finds vitamin D potency varies widely in dietary supplementsFebruary 11, 2013 in Medicine & Health / Health

 Vitamin D supplement potency varies widely, and the amount of vitamin D in over-the counter and compounded supplements does not necessarily match the amount listed on the label, according to a research letter published in the journal JAMA Internal Medicine.

 The analysis showed that the amount of vitamin D in these supplements ranged from 9 percent to 146 percent of the amount listed on the label.
 Not only was there variation among different brands and manufacturers, but also among different pills from the same bottle.

 "We were surprised by the variation in potency among these vitamin D pills," says Erin S. LeBlanc, M.D., MPH, lead author and investigator with the Kaiser Permanente Center for Health Research in Portland, Ore.
 "The biggest worry is for someone who has low levels of vitamin D in their blood.
 If they are consistently taking a supplement with little vitamin D in it, they could face health risks."

 According to a recent editorial in the New England Journal of Medicine, more than 100 million Americans spend a combined $28 billion on vitamins, herbs, and supplements each year.
 The U.S. Food and Drug Administration is considering new safety guidelines for some supplements but, for the most part, the industry remains unregulated.